galibhassan/Genetic-Toggle-Switch-Lab/README.md

 ## Checklist
 [x] `workingDirectory` must be set, for example, as this:
 `"D:\\labs\\toggle switch\\gitRepo\\Part01\\";`

 [x] `plotRangeInput` should be set .
 Initially it is set to `All`;

 [x] `plotInfo` must be set to any string that identifies the plot;

+## Kickstart
+- The `toggleSwitchPart1Main.nb` provides the functions that we need to use (documented below in the API).
+Firstly,  one should execute this file to make the functions available.
+- The `test.nb` is just being used to execute our command and graphs.
+Changes is this file is completely ignorable.

 ## API
 ##### importDataFrom[`string:fileName`]